Pylons/pylons/pylons/docs/en/models.rst

 A brief guide to using model objects in the Controller
 ======================================================

-In which we: query a model, update a model, save a model and work with a relation, all inside a Pylons controller.
+In which we: query a model, update a model entity, create a model entity and delete several model entities, all inside a Pylons controller.

-To illustrate some typical uses of model objects in the Controller, we will draw extensively from the example :class:`PagesController` code of the :ref:`QuickWiki Tutorial`.
+To illustrate some typical ways of handling model objects in the Controller, we will draw from the example :class:`PagesController` code of the :ref:`QuickWiki Tutorial`.

 The :class:`Session`
 --------------------

+The SQLAlchemy-provided :class:`Session` object is a crucially important facet when working with models and model object entities.

-The SQLAlchemy documentation describes a Session thus: "In the most general sense, the Session establishes all conversations with the database and represents a "holding zone" for all the mapped instances which you’ve loaded or created during its lifespan."
+The SQLAlchemy documentation describes the :class:`Session` thus: "In the most general sense, the Session establishes all conversations with the database and represents a "holding zone" for all the mapped instances which you’ve loaded or created during its lifespan."

-All of the model access that takes place in a Pylons controller is done in the context of a :class:`Session`, a database connection reference that is created at the start of the processing of each request and destroyed at the end of the processing of the request.
+All of the model access that takes place in a Pylons controller is done in the context of a :class:`Session` providing a database connection reference that is created at the start of the processing of each request and destroyed at the end of the processing of the request.

-These creation and destruction operations are performed automatically by the :class:`BaseController` instantiated in :file:`MYAPP/lib/base.py` which is in turn subclassed for each standard Pylons controller, ensuring that controllers can access the database only in a request-specific context that protects against data accidentally leaking across requests.
+These creation and destruction operations are performed automatically by the :class:`BaseController` instantiated in :file:`MYAPP/lib/base.py` which is in turn subclassed for each standard Pylons controller, ensuring that subclassed controllers can access the database only in a request-specific context which, in turn, protects against data accidentally leaking across requests.

 .. seeAlso::
     SQLAlchemy documentation for the `Session object <http://www.sqlalchemy.org/docs/session.html>`_